-One or more independent credit rating agencies may assign credit ratings to the Covered Bonds.
-The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Covered Bonds.
-A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.
-A credit rating may not reflect all risks associated with an investment in the Covered Bonds.
+Credit ratings assigned to the Issuer or any Debt securities may not reflect all the risks above and other factors that may affect the value of the Debt Securities.
+A credit rating may not reflect all risks associated with an investment in the Debt Securities and is not a recommendation to buy, sell or hold securities and may be revised, suspended or withdrawn by the rating agency at any time.